LOOPINX-CIRCLE/LoopinBackend/events/docs/INTEGRATION_FLOW_GUIDE.md

 3. Show ticket secret (for manual verification)
 4. Show event details
 5. Show payment status if paid event
+6. For paid events: Only accessible if payment is successful (`PAYMENT_ORDER.status == "paid"`)

+**Important:**
+- **Paid Events:** Backend blocks ticket access if payment is not completed
+- If 403/404 error: User may not have completed payment for paid event

 **UI State:**
 - Success: Display ticket